cammarasana123/weightedConvolution2.0/README.md

 - ```wConv3d(in_channels, out_channels, kernel_size = 5, den= [0.1, 0.7], padding, groups, bias) ```

+## Tuning strategy
+A possible tuning strategy for a *3 x 3* kernel is to test three different density values: [0.9], [1.0], and [1.1], possibly using the same weights for the kernel initialisation.
+Then, the user can compare the trend of the density function, and move in that direction up to the optimal value.

 ## Test files
 The *wConv.py* is the class with the weighted convolution.